Six Figure Moms

 Then repeat the steps using the remaining ingredients, starting with another layer of the enchilada sauce.

-Once you’ve completed two layers, pop the lid on it and cook on low for 4-6 hours or on high for about 3 hours.
+Once you’ve completed two layers, pop the lid on it and cook on low for 4-5 hours or on high for about 3 hours.
+This is going to cook pretty fast because everything is really already cooked.

 Plate it up and dinner is done.